 A small data-memory storage area that a computer can use to instantly re-access data instead of re-reading the data from the original source, such as a hard drive.
 Browsers use a cache to store web pages so that the user may view them again without reconnecting to the Web.

-Compact Disc Read-Only Memory.
-An optically read disc designed to hold information such as music, reference materials, or computer software.
-A single CD-ROM can hold around 640 megabytes of data, enough for several encyclopedias.
+Compact Disc Read-Only Memory, an optically read disc designed to hold information such as music, reference materials, or computer software.
+A single CD-ROM can hold around 640 megabytes of data, enough for several encyclopaedias.
 Most software programs are now delivered on CD-ROMs.

-Typing text into a message box on a screen to engage in dialog with one or more people via the Internet or other network.
+Typing text into a message box on a screen to engage in dialogue with one or more people via the Internet or other network.

 A tiny wafer of silicon containing miniature electric circuits that can store millions of bits of information.